 The Institute caters for students from a broad range of backgrounds (male and female and from a wide range of ethnic backgrounds).
 We recruit students who have the potential to complete an award successfully.
 We also ensure equality of opportunity for all applicants irrespective of colour, gender, sexual orientation, ethnic origin, age, disability, religion or socio-economic background.
 Also, in accordance with the Rehabilitation of Offenders Act, students with criminal records may apply to undertake courses at MIHE.
 The Chaplaincy students may be required to obtain Disclosure and Barring Services checks (DBS) with regard to placements.

-Please see details for the tuition fees for both UK and overseas students at: IMPORTANT INFORMATION FOR STUDENTS on this website.
+Please see details for the tuition fees for both UK and overseas students at: Fees on this website.

-The fees are below the basic fee amount (£6,000) as set by OfS.
+The fees are at the basic fee amount or below (£6,000) as set by OfS.
 However, tuition fees will not remain fixed.
-The institute will increase the fees annually in line with the Retail Prices Index and take account of the institution's increased costs of delivering educational services.
+The institute may increase the fees annually in line with the Retail Prices Index and take account of the institution’s increased costs of delivering educational services.
 The fees information will be updated on our website annually.

 In light of our recruitment data analysis, we aim to focus our efforts in the following areas over the next three years:

 - Increase the entry rates of students on our HE courses, particularly those from socioeconomically disadvantaged backgrounds and those from groups who would not normally access higher education, including students from families with no previous HE experience.
 Currently, the majority of our students fall into this category.
 Our outreach efforts will aim to continue facilitating access to students from these backgrounds.